dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 ```

-What the function does is it checks if the current value in `rdi` is even or odd and in case it is even the control flow jumps to the `.no_fetch_start` label.
-The region this label defines spans 2 32-bytes region within the cache line.
+What the function does is it checks if the current value in `rdi` is even or odd and in case if it's even the control flow jumps to the `.no_fetch_start` label.
+The region this label defines spans 2 32-bytes regions within the same cache line.
 The most import thing about it is that the second 32-bytes part is ended with the branch micro-op.
 There is a [jcc erratum](https://www.intel.com/content/dam/support/us/en/documents/processors/mitigations-jump-conditional-code-erratum.pdf) stating that if 32-bytes region ends with a jump micro op then the whole region misses the DSB.
 And that's exactly what we are going to check here.
-The second 32-bytes part of the `.no_fetch_start` region misses due to the erratum.
-Applying our emperical observation we can state that the part starting the `.no_fetch_start` label till the 32-bytes boundary will miss as well.
+The second 32-bytes part of the `.no_fetch_start` region misses due to the erratum and applying our emperical observation we can state that the part starting the `.no_fetch_start` label till the 32-bytes boundary will miss as well.

 The expected number of MITE micro-ops would look like